kikrishn/Blog/_posts/2020-11-24-programming-and-ct.md

 I knew after giving the talk that it was only OK.
 It was still a fine talk, but it didn't live up to my standards.
 It took me a little while to piece together why, though, which is why I'm uploading this post on the following day.
-Here are some critiques for myself, which you may or may not enjoy reading:
+Here are some critiques for myself, which you may or may not enjoy reading.
+Either way, it's cathartic for me to put this into words.
+Hopefully this will also help me avoid similar mistakes when writing future talks ^_^.

 The big thing that I think slipped through the cracks was my section on Categorical Semantics.
 My sleep deprived brain was really worried about